fiduswriter/simple-datatables/README.md

 <script type="text/javascript" src="path/to/my/DataTable-Plugin-2.js"></script>
 ```

-The plugin can then be enabled within the options:
+The plugins can then be enabled within the options:

 ```javascript
 var dataTable = new DataTable(myTable, {